 The one who died first had an impact on me, as I carried out one of the little boy’s duties.
 That was Mother Blackadar.
-I had the small boy’s assignment of carrying her silver breakfast tray into her bedroom.
+I had the assignment of carrying her silver breakfast tray into her bedroom.
 I did not know that she was dead, just slumbering I thought, her gray hair luminous in the soft light of morning.
 I knew later by the wailing and the tear flooded eyes.
 All my life I remember crowding into the main dining room with the older kids.
 The dark outside, and the brilliant lights inside, with the wonderfully sweet children’s voices singing Abide With Me, some soprano girls voices soaring, their faces tilted up and their cheeks glistening with tears.
-It was awe inspiring for us little ones.
+It was awe inspiring.

-The small boys slept in what had once been the solarium, the sunroom, of a former tuberculosis sanatorium operated, for a few years, by a religious order in the 1920s.
-We called that part of the building the little boy’s end.
+The small boys slept in what had once been the solarium, the sun room, of a former tuberculosis sanatorium operated, for a few years, by a religious order in the 1920s.
+We called our dormitory the little boy’s end.
 An eccentric British born property developer, John Hextall, built the great house in the early 1900s on the western edge of Bowness, as his showcase residence.
 By 1946, when I arrived, it had become a home for orphan and disadvantaged children.
-The place was an immense and slightly fading Tudor style mansion house.
-The main floor was mostly finished with hardwoods.
+The place was an immense and fading Tudor style mansion house.
+The main floor was finished with hardwoods.
 The formal Oak Room, which adjoined the boy’s sleeping quarters, was exquisite.
 At night, that room was impossibly spooky.
 It’s no wonder we had bed wetters.
 Having to cross those shadows and descend into the basement after dark would have deterred all but the bravest.

 After bathing, we lined up, dressed in housecoats and knit slippers, for inspection.
-Miss M, the severe and dominant little boy’s matron, inspected each boy.
+Miss M, the severe and dominant little boy’s matron, inspected us.
 We thrust our elbows up for her examination and had our ear lobes pulled, while she peered into our ear canals.
 We then thundered up stairs.
-The big girls, who had bathed us, must have drained the flooded floor, and gone off to change their sodden dresses, hoping for a quieter task assignment on the next roster.
+The big girls, who had bathed us, must have drained the flooded floor, and gone off to change their sodden dresses, hoping for a dryer assignment on the next roster.

 Bedtime was seven PM, always.
 We slept in single, white-metal cots.
 The blanket was the wool gray army sort (which would soon feature in a disastrous experience for me).
 In winter, we got an additional blanket.
-That blessing vital, because the sunroom we slept in had long and narrow, continuous windows all along the outside walls, with no drapery.
-There were steam radiators, below the panes, a few of them, which thumped and hissed a little and did not do much else.
+That blessing vital, because the sun room we slept in had long and narrow, continuous windows all along the outside walls, with no drapery.
+There were steam radiators, below the panes, a few of them, which thumped and hissed and did little else.
 We slept tightly curled in fetal positions.